Abstract Bergman kernel expansion and its applications: Introduction

-In \cite{lu10}, Lu proved that each coefficient $a_{j}(x)$ is a polynomial of the curvature and its covariant derivatives.
-In particular, $a_{1}(x)=\frac 12\rho(x)$ is half of the scalar curvature of the K\"ahler manifold.
-All polynomials $a_{j}(x)$ can be represented by a polynomial of the curvature and its derivatives.
-Moreover, Lu and Tian \cite{lt-1}*{Theorem 3.1} proved that the leading term of $a_{j}$ is $C\triangle^{j-1}\rho$, where $\rho$ is the scalar curvature and $C=C(j,n)$ is a constant.
-In the symplectic case, the recurrence relations among the coefficients were obtained by~\cite{dlm}, ~\cite{ma-1} (See also the book~\cite{ma-book}).
+In~\cite{lu10} the first three coefficients were computed together with a general algorithm of computing any coefficients.

-Donaldson~\cite{skd1} was the first one using the expansion of the Bergman kernel to the stability of manifolds.
-Because of the great influence of Donaldson's work, now there are several different proofs of the Tian-Yau-Zelditch expansion.
-In~\cite{bbs}, Berman, Berndtsson and Sj\"ostrand gave a direct approach, avoiding using the paramatrix of Bergman kernel.
+There are several different proofs of the above expansion theorem after Catlin and Zelditch.
+In~\cite{bbs}, Berman, Berndtsson and Sj\"ostrand gave a direct, constructive approach, avoiding using the paramatrix of Bergman kernel.
 In~\cite{dlm}, Dai, Liu and Ma gave a heat kernel approach of the expansion.
-Both of the papers provide the algorithms for the computation of the general coefficients.
-From his recent work~\cite{skd2}, Donaldson showed the importance of a local version of the expansion.
-That is, the expansion exists on a neighborhood of the manifold with bounded geometry.

-In the 2009 Conference in Complex Geometry in the Northwestern University, Donaldson asked whether one can give a purely complex geometric proof of the Tian-Yau-Zelditch expansion.
-We think that this is a very important question because \begin{enumerate} \item We want to give an explicit algorithm of the coefficients and an effective error estimates.
-Here by effectiveness we mean to use explicit geometric quantity to bound the constant $C_{N,\mu}$ in Theorem~\ref{thm11}, which is important in K\"ahler-Einstein geometry. \item When the metrics are real analytic (as in the case of cscK metric), we may be able to sharpen the estimates in~\eqref{main}. \item We are interested in the orbifold case, and would like to unify the treatment of manifold and orbifold cases. \end{enumerate}

-The purpose of this paper is to give a new proof of the Tian-Yau-Zelditch expansion, using the complex geometric method.
-We show that in addition to the existence result, our method provide more information of the geometry of the expansion.

-To state our result, we need to use the concepts of $K$-coordinates and $K$-frames, which are discussed in details in the appendix.
-Let $x_0$ be a fixed point of $M$ and let $(z_1,\cdots,z_n)$ be a $K$-coordinate system at $x_0$ or order $p$.
-Let $a, (h_{i\bar j})$ be the local representations of the Hermitian metrics of $L$ and $E$, respectively, under the $K$-frames.

-The proof of the theorem, in the case $\mu=0$, is a refinement and simplification of the paper ~\cite{lu10}.
+In Englis~\cite{englis}, the first four coefficients were computed.
+More recently, Xu~\cite{haoxu} gave a graph-theoretic interpretation of the coefficients of the expansion.

+Because of the importance of the Bergman kernel expansion in complex geometry, we would like to give a sharper estimate of the Bergman expansion which is particularly useful in the collapsing case~\cite{cliu-lu}.

+In this paper, we first prove an abstract version of the Bergman kernel expansion which is of its own interest.
+One of the innovations we obtain is that by systematically using the $K$-coordinate systems and $K$-frames, we are able to prove, in the abstract setting, that $\mathcal C^0$ expansion implies $\mathcal C^\mu$ expansion.
+Consequently, we generalize Theorem~\ref{thm11}.